embl-cba/elastixWrapper/README.md

     - 'Save as Tiff stack'
     - 'Save as BigDataViewer .xml/.h5'

-And just a reminder: As elastix works in physical units it is important that your images are properly calibrated.
+And just a reminder: Elastix works in physical units and it is thus important that your images are properly calibrated.